Two months after its Series A, Pintu gets $35M in new funding led by Lightspeed – TechCrunch

 “They became curious and the bread and butter of our business is essentially education,” said Adjiputro.
 “We have a lot of education on our platform and it attracts this new breed of investors who want to learn more.”

-While the rate of retail investment in Indonesia is still low, its growing quickly because of a confluence of factors, including people’s desire to diversify and increase their assets during the pandemic.
+While the rate of retail investment in Indonesia is still low, it’s growing quickly because of a confluence of factors, including people’s desire to diversify and increase their assets during the pandemic.

 For many of Pintu’s users, the app was their first introduction to investing instead of stocks, Adjiputro said.
-The company recently surveyed current users, asking about the top five asset classes they are invested in.
+The company recently surveyed current users, asking about the top five asset classes they invest in.
 Crypto came in third after mutual funds and digital gold, and before stocks at number four.

 Pintu is a licensed crypto broker under the Indonesian Commodity Futures Trading Regulatory Agency (BAPPEBTI).
-It has a low minimum investment rate of 11,000 IDR, or about 75 cents USD, making more attractive to new investors.
+It has a low minimum investment rate of 11,000 IDR, or about 75 cents USD, making it more attractive to new investors.

 Timothius Martin, the company’s chief marketing officer, was a first-time investor when he started using Pintu.
 He told TechCrunch that the number one draw was accessibility.
 “It’s easy to start investing and also withdraw assets.
 In Indonesia, we are now at a stage where people have heard about crypto, about Bitcoin, are very interested and may already want to invest, but there are not many options that are easy enough for them to understand.”

-Instead of encouraging users to make an investment when the open the app for the first time, Pintu presents them with educational materials.
+Instead of encouraging users to make an investment when they open the app for the first time, Pintu presents them with educational materials.
 For example, one of its features is Pintu Academy, a collection of articles and videos.
 While Pintu’s target demographic is millennials, it’s also attracting older demographics, including people who have traded other assets, like stocks, but want to learn more about the fundamentals of crypto trading.

-Adjiputro said Pintu’s focus on education is what differentiates from other Indonesian crypto platforms like Indodax and Tokocrypto.
+Adjiputro said Pintu’s focus on education is what differentiates it from other Indonesian crypto platforms like Indodax and Tokocrypto.

 The company is getting ready to launch new features, like Pintu Earn, a crypto asset account that lets users earn interest on a variety of crypto assets, and e-wallet integration for easier deposits and withdrawals.